Bonn greeters

 What is a Greet?

-A Greet is a walk, lead by a volunteer, that lasts between two to three hours.
+A Greet is a city tour, or walk lead by a volunteer, that lasts between two to three hours.
 There are no strict rules about what a Greet should look like.
 Every Greet will be arranged according to the interests and mood of the Greeter and the interests of the guests.

 How much does a Greet cost?